 Your pet’s nutritional needs often change with different life stages.
 So it makes sense to move to a different food when your pet grows from a puppy or kitten to an adult and again when they enter their senior years.

 Certain health conditions, such as kidney disease, diabetes or simply weight gain may necessitate a diet change.
 Or you may just have personal reasons for trying a new formula, such as ingredient or brand preferences (Taste of the Wild, for instance, has plenty of enticing selections) or just to save money.
-It’s important to note that if your pet suddenly stops “enjoying” his current food, you should consult your veterinarian before making a switch.
+It’s important to note that if your pet suddenly stops “enjoying” the current food you purchase, you should consult your veterinarian before making a switch.

-Whatever the reason, there are actually times when you may not want to change your pet’s food, and that’s when he’s really sick.
+Whatever the reason, there are actually times when you may not want to change your pet’s food, and that’s when your dog or cat is really sick.
 A diet change may add more stress to a body that needs to focus on getting healthy.